-Subject Retention Reduction for the Culinary Arts Academy/District Office Building and Coil School for

-Funding District and College Allocated Measure C Funds/Program Reserve Measure C Funds, one half percent by Inland Building Construction Companies, Inc. for the Culinary Arts Academy/District Office Building and Coil School for the Arts Building construction projects.
+Meeting 12/6/2016 - Committee Agenda Item Committee - Facilities (IV-E-5) Subject Retention Reduction for the Culinary Arts Academy/District Office Building and Coil School for the Arts Building Projects with Inland Building Construction Companies, Inc. College/District District Funding District and College Allocated Measure C Funds/Program Reserve Measure C Funds, Redevelopment Funds and La Sierra Funds Recommended Action It is recommended that the Board of Trustees approve the request for retention reduction from five percent to two and one half percent by Inland Building Construction Companies, Inc. for the Culinary Arts Academy/District Office Building and Coil School for the Arts Building construction projects.